brandur/sorg/content/nanoglyphs/004-async-awaited.md

 ![Seagrape](/assets/images/nanoglyphs/004-async-awaited/seagrape@2x.jpg)

-The folding keyboard [from last week's](/nanoglyphs/003-12-factors) been scrapped, but I'm still writing on mobile platforms; this week with a less-exotic-but-more-expensive Apple Magic Keyboard.
+The folding keyboard [from last week's](/nanoglyphs/003-12-factors) been scrapped, but I'm still writing on mobile platforms; this week from a less-exotic-but-more-expensive Apple Magic Keyboard.
 These weren't designed with mobility in mind, but are surprisingly good at it: compact, good battery life, no butterfly keys.
 Their Achilles' heel is that they need to be stored in a Ziplock bag lest their veneer of purest white become a muddied black faster than you say "One Infinite Loop".

 ---